 Installing Ruby on Ubuntu 22.04

 Almost exactly one year ago (:scream: time flies!)
-I posted a 6-step guide on how to start your own Jekyll static website - you can find it here if interested.
+I posted a 6-step guide on how to start your own Jekyll static website (check out the link if interest).

 Now, after failing to live up to my new year’s resolution of one blog post a month, I got back to the blog on a new computer, obviously running the latest stable Ubuntu OS version.